invopop/gobl/README.md

 For GoBL a different approach is being tested.
 The code and library implementation is in itself the standard.
 Rather than trying to be super-flexible at the cost of complexity, GoBL includes everything needed for digital signatures, validation, and local implementations including tax definitions, all maintained under an open source license.

 In our opinion, Go is an ideal language for this type of project due to its simple and concise syntax, performance, testing capabilities, and portability.
-We understand however that Go won't be everyone's cup of tea, so the project is designed to offer a server component (you could call it a microserivce) to be launched in a docker container inside your own infrastructure.
-Using gPRC, a simplified API helps you build and validate your business documents in your language of choice.
+We understand however that Go won't be everyone's cup of tea, so the project is designed to offer a server component (you could call it a microservice) to be launched in a docker container inside your own infrastructure, alongside a JSON Schema definition of all the key documents.
+Building your own documents and using the GoBL services to validate and sign them should be relatively straight forward.

+## GoBL Standard

+### Namespaces

+### Documents

+### Envelope

 ## Serialization